 - Oats – packed with fiber and complex carbohydrates, this grain is available gluten-free and will help keep your blood sugar in check and hunger satisfied!

 - Wild blueberries – Frozen wild blueberries are a staple in my freezer.
-Loaded with antioxidants and flavor they are a perfect addition to a variety of foods including pancakes, smoothies, and, of course, oatmeal!
+Loaded with antioxidants and flavor they are a perfect addition to a variety of foods including pancakes, smoothies, toast, and, of course, oatmeal!